vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

  - Avoid returning references (either return or into `mut ref` params)
  - Postpone learning about specifying lifetimes for such things, just get things working for now
  - Chaining multiple for_each blocks, each of them using the same mutable member is a serious issue.
-Essentially, there are multiple `FnMut` involved here implementing the closures and they both want to hold the mutable reference and the BC does not like this.
-You have to understand the implementation for this to make sense.
+Essentially, there are multiple `FnMut` involved here implementing the closures and they all want to hold the mutable reference and the BC does not like this.
+You have to understand the low-level desugaring of `for_each` tounderstand this.
 Gah!!
  - I'm sure I'll come up with better strategies as I grok the BC, Lifetimes and such better.

 # First working code